Lyceum International School: Model United Nations Club

 Lyceum is an annual participant of COMUN (Colombo Model United Nations) and SLMUN (Sri Lanka Model United Nations).
-The lyceum delegation won the best school and best delegation award in the COMUN 2011 Conference along with several other awards and has also been runners up in most of the previous conferences.
+The Lyceum delegation won the best school and best delegation award in the COMUN 2011 Conference along with several other awards and has also been runners up in most of the previous conferences.
 Lyceum International School Wattala Branch also has participated in COMUN 2012 Conference winning GA2 Best Delegate Award.
 Lyceum International School Nugegoda Branch annually Hosts LISMUN Conference.

 Inter International Schools Athletic Championship (ISAC)

-The Lyceum branches of schools have won the ISAC consecutively along with Lyceum Nugegoda hosting the ISAC for the ninth time at the Mahinda Rajapakse Stadium, Diyagama, and Gateway College Colombo also playing a part in hosting the ISAC nine times.
+Inter International Schools Athletic Championship (ISAC) is the Sri Lanka's biggest school sporting annual event and Lyceum International School was the host for several years.
+Each year about 23 international schools are participating with over 2,000 athletes in over 100 live sporting events.
+Lyceum International School Wattala was the consecutive overall winner for over 5 years with the most medals count.

+ISAC 2021 and 2022 was not held due to COVID-19.
+In the most recent ISAC event, the ISAC 2023 Lyceum International School was able to win 175 medals in total with 60 gold, 66 silver and 49 bronze medals.